 The Love Norfolk Fund pools donations of all sizes which, along with investment income from the endowment fund, are used to provide grants to good causes in Norfolk.

-The Norfolk 100 Fund is made up of annual donations from Norfolk 100 members and this too has an endowment element.
+The Norfolk 100 contributes to this Fund through annual donations from Norfolk 100 members.

 Both of these funds are allocated through Love Norfolk panel meetings which are held three times per year and operate under the same fund criteria.

 Who can apply